openmod/openmod-docs/content/user-guide/permissions.md

 # Permissions

 OpenMod has a simple role-based permission system.
-Permissions define which actions a user can execute and which they can not.
+Permissions define which actions a user can execute and which they cannot.

 You can manage permissions by editing the `openmod.roles.yaml` file inside the `OpenMod` directory or by using the `permission` and `permissionrole` commands.
 You can use the `help permission` and `help permissionrole` commands for more information.